Where can I get legal advice and help with my refugee claim?

 There are strict limits on the services a consultant can give.
 For example, a consultant can't give you legal advice or represent you in Federal Court.
 If you're thinking about hiring a consultant, use this resource for information about different types of consultants and what to look for in a consultant.

-Immigration consultants should be registered with the Immigration Consultants of Canada Regulatory Council (ICCRC).
-You can check the ICCRC’s registry to find out if a consultant is registered.
+Immigration consultants should be registered with the College of Immigration and Citizenship Consultants (CICC).
+You can check the CICC’s registry to find out if a consultant is registered.